HumaTheDA/HumaTheDA/README.md

 ## 🔄 What’s Next

-- Learning Python for advanced analytics & automation
-- Building more real-world projects
+- Looking for Data roles that help me learn and grow in my career
 - Helping more people transition into data roles
-- Exploring opportunities in AI-driven analytics & consulting

 ## 🤝 Open To